textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Accept comments?

 This is a global setting for whether or not you want to allow your articles to accept comments.
-Effectively turns of all comment-related functionality within the website and panels.
+When set to ‘No’, all comments functionality throughout the administration side will be hidden from view in the interface, and the Comments panel link will be removed from the list of panel options in the Content region.
+This helps keep unwanted functionality from being a distraction.
+The comments functionality all comes back again if the preference is changed to ‘Yes’.

 ## Admin preferences